 Both drivers in early-morning Rochester crash allegedly admitted to drug use

-(ABC 6 News) – Two drivers face possible drug charges following a crash early this morning.
+(ABC 6 News) – Two drivers face possible drug charges following a crash early Tuesday morning.

 According to Rochester police, a 20-year-old woman in a Pontiac sedan was turning left from 52 to 19th street at about 1:20 a.m.
 Tuesday, May 16.